-P8119 Advanced Statistical and Computational Methods in Genetics and Genomics 3 points Prerequisites: P6104 or P8130
+P8119 Advanced Statistical and Computational Methods in Genetics and Genomics 3 points Prerequisites: P6104 or P8130, and the instructor's permission.

 This course introduces students to advanced computational and statistical methods used in the design and analysis of high-dimensional genetic data, an area of critical importance in the current era of Big Data.
 The course starts with a brief background in genetics, followed by in depth discussion of topics in genome-wide linkage and association studies, and next-generation sequencing studies.
-Additional topics such as network genetics will also be covered. xamples from recent and ongoing applications to complex traits will be used to illustrate methods and concepts.
+Additional topics such as network genetics will also be covered.
+Examples from recent and ongoing applications to complex traits will be used to illustrate methods and concepts.